ChileOfficial Name: Republic of Chile

 Safety and Security

 Demonstrations occur frequently.
 Although most are peaceful and have pre-approved routes, they sometimes become violent or change course with little warning.
-Demonstrations are common on March 29, the Day of the Young Combatant, May 1, and September 11, the anniversary of the 1973 coup against the government of President Salvador Allende.
+Demonstrations are common on March 29, the Day of the Young Combatant, and September 11, the anniversary of the 1973 coup against the government of President Salvador Allende.
 Even demonstrations that are meant to be peaceful can become violent and unpredictable.
-Avoid them if possible.
+Labor strikes can be sources of risk as well; striking workers have been known to block roads and throw rocks in rare cases.
+Avoid demonstrations if possible.
 Be alert and aware of your surroundings and pay attention to the local news media.
-Check the U.S. Embassy's website regularly for security messages.

 Araucanía Conflict: The Mapuches, an indigenous group, make up a small percentage of the Chilean population and are concentrated in Araucanía and Santiago.
 Elements within some Mapuche communities are engaged in a conflict over land and indigenous rights in Chile.
 Violent individuals and activist groups seeking redress for grievances sometimes utilize protest tactics, including burning of structures and pastures, attacks on trucks and other equipment, and death threats.
 There have been several attacks, allegedly perpetrated by Mapuche members, in the region of Araucanía (Region IX, in south-central Chile) since 2012 which have resulted in deaths.
 Other attacks on property have taken place in the same area.
 These attacks have targeted multinational forestry corporations and private Chilean landowners, rather than U.S. citizens or other foreigners.
 Nevertheless, U.S. citizens are advised to exercise caution when traveling in the Araucanía region.